StephenOTT/forms-manager/README.md

 1. Eventually move to an ID Generator that is not built in UUID, as UUID is only 99.99 and could be collisions
 1. Add user registration limits for username and password: length, password complexity, etc
 1. Create a user Entity update page for Admin and for Regular users.
 1. ** deal with scenarios of who owns tenants and groups: and how someone can assign the owner of an object: (Likely a permission)**
-1. ** convert UUID key for users into a Object that is Email + Tenant.
-Id field in object will remain as its still needed for unique ID that is unchangable
+1. ** Convert to modern binary serialization to replace Serialization for Shiro Cache (Using Hz) **

 Python execution service: